 What Is Kickboxing?

 Kickboxing is a modern sport that combines elements of combat sports like boxing with martial arts such as Karate.
 The sport has grown in popularity over the past 30 years due to the fitness and agility of its athletes.
-Kickboxing training offers numerous benefits for both beginners and more advanced fighters looking to compete.
+Kickboxing training offers numerous benefits for both beginner fitness enthusiasts and more advanced kickboxer's and fighters looking to compete.

 What Are The Benefits of Kickboxing?